 - Free cancellation of the service with one day's notice

 - Air-conditioned vehicle (something you will appreciate if you travel in summer)

-3. Private transfer from the center of Madrid to the airport
+Private transfer from Madrid city center to the airport

-The transfer service is also available at the same price if you want to hire it on your way back to the airport from your accommodation.
-The conditions are the same and what you have to take into account is that the pick-up time is always set three hours before your flight departure to take into account possible unforeseen events, check-in time, traffic, etc.
+The transfer service is also available at the same price if you want to hire it on your return to get to the airport from your accommodation.
+The conditions are the same and what you have to take into account is that the pick up time is always set three hours before the departure of your flight to take into account possible unforeseen events, check-in time, traffic, etc.

 At the time of booking you will have to provide your hotel details so that the driver can pick you up and with this, you will be ready to finish your trip to Madrid in the most comfortable way possible.

-Metro line 4 has a stop at Terminal 4 and another stop at Terminal 1, 2, and 3.
-Keep in mind that in Madrid you need a card to ride the metro (it will also work for intercity buses).
-It costs 3 dollars and then you will have to select the route in the vending machines (you can pay with card or cash).
-If you are going to use the metro in Madrid you can top up this card with several trips.
+Metro line 4 has a stop at Terminal 4 and another stop at Terminal 1, 2 and 3.
+What you have to keep in mind is that in Madrid you need a card to ride the metro (it will also work for intercity buses).

-You have two options: the intercity buses that pass by the airport (lines 101 and 200) or the bus that takes you directly to the center stopping at the Cibeles fountain and the Atocha station (both central points).
-My recommendation is to choose the latter option if you're new to the city: the ticket costs seven dollars and from the arrival points (Cibeles and Atocha) you will be easily located in the city.
+You have two options: the intercity buses that pass through the airport (lines 101 and 200) or the bus that takes you directly to the center stopping at the Cibeles fountain and Atocha station (both central points).
+I recommend that if you do not know the city you choose the latter option.

 Cab or VTC